Shuffle is not random

 This is Audacious 3.7.2 on kubuntu 16.04

-#11 Updated by xyz dragon almost 3 years ago
+#11 Updated by xyz dragon about 3 years ago

 I didn't look at the code, but I think one problem could be that audacious does something like this: